-Amy Tratt, an academic advisor in the Michigan State University College of Education, was recognized for her work with student-athletes at the annual Football Awards banquet.
+Amy Tratt, assistant director for student affairs in the Michigan State University College of Education, was recognized for her work with student-athletes at the annual Football Awards banquet.
 She received the 2018 George Stephen Scofes Academic Spartan of the Year Award, which honors faculty and staff who stand out in their efforts to help student-athletes off the field, particularly in academic pursuits.

 “I was beyond surprised when I was contacted about the award,” said Tratt, who works with Kinesiology students.
 As an advisor, she helps students with their academic plans and requirements, among other integral elements for educational success.